Leptonic probes of Alternative Left-Right Symmetric Models: Lepton flavour Violating Processes

 the contributions to the other coefficients being either exactly zero (like for the vector coefficient $C_{VRR}^{(q)}$) or suppressed by the small size of the neutrino masses and related couplings (like for $C_{VLL}^{(q)}$, $C_{VLR}^{(q)}$ and $C_{VRL}^{(q)}$), heavy neutral scalar propagators (like for scalar coefficients) or the smallness of the scalar form factors $f_Si$ in Eq.~\eqref{eq:formfactors}, compared to the order of magnitude of the other form factors.
 We refer to the discussion in Ref.~\cite{FileviezPerez:2017zwm} for comprehensive details on the different contributions to muon conversions in left-right models.
+Among all the contributions, the triangle diagrams exhibiting $W_L$ and $H_1^\pm$ boson exchanges are negligible due to GIM suppression and the smallness of the light-neutrino masses ($m_{\nu}\ll M_{W_L}, M_{H_1^\pm}$).
+Moreover, contributions arising from the exchange of $H_1^\pm$ charged Higgs bosons are significantly further suppressed due to its mass.
+The large mass of the $H_1^\pm$ boson indeed leads to suppression in the corresponding propagators, thus reducing the overall impact of these contributions on the relevant processes.
+Therefore, the only relevant contributions come from the Feynman diagrams mediated by $W_R$-boson and $H_2^\pm$-boson exchanges.

 In Fig.~\ref{fig:LFV_mueg} we compare our predictions to bounds on $\mu - e$ conversion stemming from current measurements, and to expectations for the sensitivity of several future experiments.
 We scan over the parameter space following the inputs specified in Eqs.~\eqref{eq:input1} and \eqref{eq:inputNu}, and for each point we evaluate the muon capture rate in aluminium (left), titanium (centre) and gold (right) as a function of $W_R$ mass.
 We observe that mild bounds on the ALRM parameter space already exist, from achieved measurements, but that future experiments have the potential to strongly restrict the phenomenologically viable part of the parameter space.
 This is particularly pronounced for muon capture in aluminium, where future measurements have the potential to yield stringent constraints on ALRM scenarios with a charged vector boson mass $M_{W_R} \ge 1300$ GeV and drastically reduce the range of acceptable possibilities.